richardvanaalst/wordpress-setup/README.md

 - Export of database

 ### Edited `wp-config.php`
-- Domain switch: set *site URL*, *home URL* and database credentials accordingly, so the installation can be transfered to another domain more easily. *(Still need to update all URLs in the database using e.g. Search & Replace plugin.)*
+- Domain switch: set *site URL*, *home URL* and database credentials accordingly, so the installation can be transfered to another domain more easily. *(Still need to update all URLs in the database using Search & Replace plugin.)*
 - Debugging on or off based on domain
 - Limit number of post revisions to 10 instead of unlimited
 - Set language to Dutch: 'nl_NL'